Linguistics 001 Lecture 14 Sociolinguistics

 After Connie and Mellors have become lovers, he consistently uses the vernacular in speaking with her, including -in rather than -ing.

 Here the dimensions of formality and class have become aligned with the dimension of intimacy.
-And this is not only a fact about inter-class romance in the England of 1920 -- g-dropping is apparently used to communicate empathy by contemporary American politicians, including both of our last two presidents.
+And this is not only a fact about inter-class romance in the England of 1920 -- g-dropping is apparently used to communicate empathy by contemporary American politicians, including a couple of our recent presidents.